Over the last few years, there has been a trend to give people fancier job titles. The job role will not have changed; only the job title will change.

 “I only work in the back office.”

-From the employers point of view the change may also attract a more able, more qualified and more ambitious applicant.
-By glamming the role up they hope to get a better calibre of employee.
+From the employer’s point of view, the change may also attract a more able, more qualified and more ambitious applicant.
+By glamming up the role, they hope to attract a better calibre of employee.

-Unfortunately, such endeavours are an example of something that is full of hot air rather than having any substance.
+Unfortunately, such endeavours are an example of something full of hot air rather than substance.
 It does nothing to enhance performance, motivation or commitment.
-It’s a façade and most people will see through the change, recognising the superficial, meaningless nature of it.
+It’s a façade, and most people will see through the change, recognising its superficial, meaningless nature.

-As an exercise to better engage employees, giving them imaginative job titles is weak and ineffectual.
+As an exercise to better engage employees, giving them imaginative job titles is ineffective.

 Instead of trying to fancy jobs up by renaming them, a far more fruitful change would be to ensure that these employees better understand their real role in the organisation.

-Too often, employees see their position purely in terms of the job that they do; administrator, cleaner, security guard…..
-When asked about their role they will be able to accurately describe what they do but, too often, they will not put themselves in the bigger picture.
+Too often, employees see their position purely in terms of the job they do: administrator, cleaner, security guard… When asked about their role, they can accurately describe what they do, but too often they do not put themselves in the bigger picture.

-This learning begins with one fundamental message which states that every employee has a singular purpose – to deliver on customer experience.
+This learning begins with a fundamental message: every employee has a singular purpose – to deliver on the customer experience.

-All employees should be aware that although they may work for their employer – who will pay their wages – at the end of the day, it is the customer that keeps them in a job.
+All employees should be aware that although they may work for their employer, who will pay their wages, at the end of the day, it is the customer who keeps them in a job.

-Even those employees that do not have any direct customer interface are a vital component to being able to deliver on that customer experience.
+Even employees who do not have direct customer interface are a vital component in delivering that customer experience.
 They enable others – those with direct customer contact – to do their jobs.
 They become facilitators, enabling others to deliver on an end product.

 This is achieved in two ways: